A detector-based measurement theory for quantum field theory: The update rule

 \subsection{A contextual update rule}

-As we just concluded, to properly formulate an update rule that is respectful with relativity we need to consider the field density operators to be observer-dependent.
+As we just concluded, to properly formulate an update rule that is respectful of relativity we need to consider the field density operators to be observer-dependent.
 In particular, we propose that the update depends on the context of the observer, i.e. the information available to them according to their position in spacetime.
 Moreover, because it depends on the observer, once they receive information about a measurement the update only takes place inside their causal future.
 It is perhaps interesting to remark here the distinction between \textit{the measurement}, that is performed by the experimenter, and \textit{the update}, that is performed by each observer according to the information they have about the field.
 It is in this sense that we say that the update is observer-dependent.
 As such, when we write that a certain observer updates their field state, we mean that they are updating their information about the field and changing the field density operator that describes the field state for them, without acting upon the field in any way whatsoever.
-This operational approach can be summarized as follows: \begin{enumerate} \item{After an experimenter provided with a detector performs a projective measurement on the detector, they can be aware or not of the outcome of the measurement.
-If they are not, they apply the non-selective update \eqref{non-selective}; if they are, they apply the selective update \eqref{updated state field}.
-Both updates take place in the causal future of the experimenter.} \item{If an observer is spacelike separated from the interaction region, at most they can be aware of the measurement being performed, but they do not have access to the outcome of the measurement.
-Their update, if anything, should be non-selective, and we have already seen that it does not have any effect on the outcome of spacelike separated operations.
-Roundly said, the spacelike separated observer does not have to take into account at all that a measurement has been performed.
-As it is desirable in a relativistic measurement theory, spacelike operations do not affect each other.} \item{If an observer becomes aware of the performance of a measurement, not necessarily carried out by them, they update their field state accordingly with the same update rules \eqref{updated state field} or \eqref{non-selective}, depending on whether they have the information about the outcome or not.} \item To update the $n$-point functions we need to take into account whether the information of the measurements is going to be accessible to future observers, and as such, the $n$-point functions will only be non-trivially updated for observers in the causal futures of the sets where the measurements have spacetime support, as will be addressed in-depth in Section~\ref{section: update of n-point functions}. \end{enumerate}
+This operational approach can be summarized as follows: \begin{enumerate} \item{After an experimenter provided with a detector performs a projective measurement on the detector, an observer that becomes aware that the measurement has been performed can either have information about its outcome or not.
+If they do, they apply the selective update ~\eqref{updated state field}; if they do not, they apply the non-selective update~\eqref{non-selective}.
+Both updates take place in the causal future of the observer.} \item{If an observer is spacelike separated from the interaction region, at most they can be aware of the measurement being performed, but they do not have access to the outcome of the measurement.
+Their update, if anything, should be non-selective, and we have already seen that the non-selective update does not have any effect on the outcome of spacelike separated operations.
+Hence, the spacelike separated observer does not have to take into account at all that a measurement has been performed.
+As it is desirable in a relativistic measurement theory, spacelike operations do not affect each other.} \item To update the $n$-point functions we need to take into account where the information of the measurement is accessible.
+As such, the $n$-point functions will only be non-trivially updated (selectively or non-selectively) if any point of their $n$ arguments is in the causal future of the measurement region.
+This will be addressed in-depth in Section~\ref{section: update of n-point functions}. \end{enumerate}